toolman

 -

 I considered installing a late model Camaro Differential assembly into my 240Z.
-Moaunting the Camaro would not be the biggest problem to overcome.
-Creating the Rear axle Bearing Housing connecting the Lower Rear Control Arm and the Strut Cartridge would be a Biggest Problem.
-It need to made of 3/8" Flat Mild Steel or Greater.
+Mounting the Camaro would not be the biggest problem to overcome.
+Creating the Rear axle Bearing Housing connecting the Lower Rear Control Arm and the Strut Cartridge would be the Biggest Problem.
+It will needed to made of 3/8" Flat Mild Steel or Greater.
 A Machinist Lathe also be necessary to create the Bearing Housing.
 The Dimensions would have figured out by mostly trial and error.
-One, that Housing was made then you have New CV Axles for both sides custom made.
+One, that Housing was made then you have get New CV Axles for both sides custom made.
 The Differential Mount would have to fit below the rear Frame Crossmember.
 The Differential Front Mount must allow for Driveshaft Angle.
 There are many factors that must considered before trying to installing any nonstock differential especially with Independent Rear Suspension Vehicle.
 My advice would be studied different Rear Differentials conversions on the market already and learn from them.

 -